xbeat/Machine-Learning/README.md

 Physics-Informed Neural Networks are a novel approach that combines the power of neural networks with physical laws.
 They are particularly useful for solving differential equations and modeling complex physical systems.
 In this presentation, we'll focus on applying PINNs to simple harmonic damped oscillations.

+## Avoiding Persistent Objects with Reference Cycles

+Understanding Reference Cycles

+Reference cycles occur when two or more objects contain references to each other, creating a circular dependency that prevents Python's reference counting mechanism from properly identifying when objects are no longer needed and can be garbage collected.

 ## Homological Algebra in Python

 Introduction to Homological Algebra